 The LGBT+ scene at Cambridge can seem a bit big and scary, especially if you’ve come from a small town or not had much experience in it before, but don’t worry – we’re here if you need us!
 CUSU LGBT+ run lots of fantastic and varied events tailored to cater to everyone throughout the year, and COI also run some designed for those in Clare College, such as formals, talks and movie nights.
 There is also the weekly club night at Life (Vinyl) on a Tuesday, Glitterbomb, which regularly hosts themed nights and drag acts.
 COI have prinks for this nearly every week, so keep an eye on social media to find out where to prep for the hottest night of the week.

 A quick note on gender identity and trans inclusivity

 Gender identity is often a new concept that people might not have experienced before coming to university, so we thought we’d just put this here.
 Gender identity is a spectrum, and lots of people fit many different places along it, so try and not assume somebody’s pronouns!
-It’s very easy to use they/them unless you know they identify as he or she, and if you are uncertain, it is alright to privately and sensitively ask someone what their pronouns are – it’s better to ask once and know than to make an incorrect presumption!
+It’s very easy to use they/them unless you know they identify as he or she, and if you are uncertain, it is great practice to privately and sensitively ask someone what their pronouns are – it’s better to ask once and know than to make an incorrect presumption!
 Introducing yourself with your own pronouns, just as you would your name, is also helpful for others and helps to normalise pronoun-asking.
 Further, avoid gender policing – there are gender neutral toilets in Memorial Court in J and S Staircases, but if you ever see anyone go into a toilet, just trust that they know their gender identity well enough to know which toilets to use!